Errynrope/Errynrope/README.md

 - 👀 I’m interested in Technology
 - 🌱 I’m currently in school
 - 📫 How to reach me  Reach me by email:ropejay37@gmail.com
-- 💕🥗My favourite food is chiken koma 1 🌶️(peper)
+- 💕🥗My favourite food is chiken koma 1 🌶️(pepper)

 <!---
 Errynrope/Errynrope is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.